kitsonk/dom_examples/README.md

 ## Notes

 Both the benchmarks and the `deno_dom:native` task uses the _deno-dom_ FFI interface to directly call into Rust.
-This requires that the native version of the code of the library to be built and the `DENO_DOM_PLUGIN` environment variable to point to that library.
+If you are on a supported platform, there are already built binaries that will be cached.
+If you are on a currently unsupported version (ARM64, M1) then this requires that the native version of the code of the library to be built and the `DENO_DOM_PLUGIN` environment variable to point to that library.
 For instructions on how to do that, see: https://github.com/b-fuze/deno-dom#building-deno-dom-native